 The easiest way to lose out on top talent, is a drawn out recruitment process that extends far longer than the market average.
 If your recruitment process takes longer than 40 days in fact, you are on track to hit a new record for “longest hiring process worldwide”.
-Glassdoor’s study on “hiring delays” shows that the top three countries for longest job interview processes are Brazil (average of 39.6 days), followed by France (38.9 days) and Switzerland (37.6 days).
+Glassdoor’s study on “hiring delays” shows that the top three countries for longest job interview processes are Brazil (average of 39.6 days), followed by Switzerland (37.6 days).

 Long recruitment processes will cost you the best talent